 The observatory also holds a Music of the Spheres Concert series every summer, which includes tours, lectures and viewings through the telescopes.
 Music can range from jazz to fusion to Celtic, according to the 2014 program.

 The Friends of Lick Observatory is a group that encourages the community to contribute to the telescopes.
 Some ongoing projects in 2014 include raising money for refurbishing the 36-inch refractor and constructing a Shane Adaptive Optics System to improve what the telescopes can see through the turbulent atmosphere.
-But the primary consideration is keeping the observatory open, the Friends' Web page says.

 - University of California Observatories: Lick Observatory